0

 This subsection explains how sugar acts as fuel for harmful bacteria in the gut, leading to an imbalance that can cause inflammation and other health problems.

 Studies show that harmful bacteria thrive on sugar, while beneficial ones prefer fiber.
-When we consume lots of sweets but skimp on whole foods rich in fiber, these bad guys start winning the tug-of-war within our guts.
+When we consume lots of sweets but skimp on whole foods rich in fiber, the gut can become imbalanced.

 This bacterial imbalance can lead to inflammation—a condition associated with discomfort and severe health problems like leaky gut syndrome.